 Trademarks and Logos

-Members will grant the OFA permission to use the name and corporate logo (or similar mark) of member in connection with communications about OFA activities that the member is participating in, subject to reasonable use limitations communicated by the member to OFA.
+Members will grant the OFA permission to use the name and corporate logo (or similar mark) of member solely to communicate their membership in OFA.
+Any additional use shall require the prior written permission of the member.

 The OFA grants members permission to use the OFA name and corporate logo solely to communicate their membership in OFA.